-Lawmakers must address the trauma and harm caused by nonconsensual manipulated intimate material.
-Failure to act allows perpetrators to evade accountability for a crime that ruins lives.
+The trauma and harm caused by nonconsensual manipulated intimate material must be addressed now.
+Failure to act fails to hold perpetrators accountable for a crime that ruins lives.
 State legislators have options to ensure that their statutes addressing intimate image abuse cover the threats posed by evolving technology and nonconsensual manipulated intimate material.
-Lawmakers must center survivors of the abuse in their solutions.
-Below, we offer recommendations and sample statutory language to address this emerging and urgent threat.
+In pursuing this legislation, it is urgent to center survivors of the abuse in solutions.
+Below we offer recommendations and sample statutory language to address this emerging and urgent threat.